mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 #### Two Options: (a) Splunk HTML CLA or (b) Splunk CLA Assistant

 If you anticipate accepting contributions from the open-source community you must include either the [Splunk's HTML CLA](https://www.splunk.com/en_us/form/contributions.html) or the [Splunk CLA Agreement Tracker](https://github.com/splunk/cla-agreement) in your repo.
 See the [CONTRIBUTING File](https://github.com/mbunda-splunk/SAMPLE-OSS-Repo-Apache2.0-with-CLA-Assistant/edit/main/CONTRIBUTING_Sample1.md)

+# Frequently Asked Questions

+### a.
+Can I include third party logos?
+Generally not.
+Unless we received express consent from a third party to use their logo or any other trademarks, we should refrain from doing so in our open source projects.

+### b.
+Can I include screenshots of Splunk IP or products (e.g. UI or logos/trademarks)
+Generally not.
+Including screenshots of our products affects our ability to file design patents and dilutes the value of our tradedress.